benmvp/slides/2020/tsconf/react.md

   * Without building the app, you won't catch all the type errors we've been discussing
 - Therefore, you _should_ add a type check step in addition to tests & lint
   * Using the TypeScript compiler, `tsc`
-  * Running it in "no emit" mode will just run type-checking without trying to generate fiels
+  * Running it in "no emit" mode will just run type-checking without trying to generate files

 /////